 Prep Time 10 minutes

-Lemon Crazy Cake is a cake made without milk, eggs, or butter, but full of lemon flavor with a light and fluffy lemon buttercream on top.
+Lemon Crazy Cake is a delicious dessert made without milk, eggs, or butter but bursting with lemon flavor, topped with a light and fluffy lemon buttercream.
+The only crazy part about this recipe is how great the cake tastes even without those ingredients!

 Ingredients